vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tabpane >}}

+<p><strong>
-3. Add a new network hostname entry to your operating system's `hosts` file.
+3. Add a new hostname entry to your operating system's <code>hosts</code> file.

-    This new entry in your `hosts` file uses a combination of the IP address for Minikube and the URLs required to reach application workloads once they're running on the Tanzu Application Platform inside Minikube.
+</strong></p>

+In order to route network traffic to the applications running on the Tanzu Application Platform you must add a new line to your `hosts` file.
+This line binds the URLs you will use with the Minikube IP address you discovered in the previous step.

 {{< tabpane >}}
 {{< tab header="Windows" >}}